The Automatic Handicap System for Golf Croquet

 The Tournament Handicapper must assign a handicap to each player who is not a Croquet England associate prior to the start of the player's first event in the Domain.

-- All handicap singles games are included
+- All handicap singles games are included as normal.

 Handicap Limits